 - Make sure you are in good physical condition for activities in the cold.
 If you are unsure, check with your doctor.

-- Make sure your equipment and protective gear is in good condition and fits well.
+- Make sure your equipment and protective gear are in good condition and fit well.

 - Always wear the appropriate protective gear for your sport.

 - Dress properly for the cold.
 Protect yourself from frostbite and hypothermia.

 - Wear several layers of tops and pants under warm jackets.
 Wear hats and water-resistant gloves.
 Face masks may be necessary for very cold weather.